Mary Anne Krupsak

-Mary Anne Krupsak (born March 26, 1932) is an American lawyer and politician from New York.
-She was Lieutenant Governor of New York from 1975 to 1978.
+Mary Anne Krupsak (March 26, 1932 – December 28, 2024) was an American lawyer and politician from New York.
+She was the lieutenant governor of New York from 1975 to 1978.
 She was the first woman to hold the office.

 Early life

-She was born on March 26, 1932, in Schenectady, New York, the daughter of Ambrose M. Krupczak and Mamie (Wytrwal) Krupczak.
+Krupsak was born on March 26, 1932, in Schenectady, New York, the daughter of Ambrose M. Krupczak and Mamie (Wytrwal) Krupczak.
 She grew up in Amsterdam, Montgomery County, New York, where her parents ran a pharmacy.
 Her father was a Democratic member of the Board of Supervisors of Montgomery County, representing the City of Amsterdam's Fourth Ward.
 She is of Polish ancestry.

 She attended the University of Rochester, where she earned a bachelor's degree in history in 1953.
 She then received a master's degree in public communications from Boston University in 1955.
 She worked in the New York State Department of Commerce as a public information officer, and also for the gubernatorial campaign of W. Averell Harriman.
 After his victory, she joined the Governor's staff and remained through his term.
-When he lost his bid for reelection, she went to work for a year with Representative Samuel S. Stratton.
+When he lost his bid for reelection, she went to work for a year with U.S. Representative Samuel S. Stratton.
 In 1959, she decided to obtain a J.D. degree and entered the University of Chicago Law School, graduating in 1962.
 After graduation, she practiced law briefly, taking a job with the vice president of Mobil, Howard J. Samuels, before returning to Albany to be an assistant counsel for the state Senate staff.
 In 1970, Krupsak married Edwin Margolis, a law professor at Hunter College and counsel to Democratic members of the Assembly.